-If you’re getting into the Halloween spirit by throwing your own gruesome gathering, our Halloween party ideas will make it easy to throw the spookiest, slimming-friendly shindig in town!
-Ghoulish grown-ups and mini monsters will love it…
+If you’re getting into the spirit by throwing your own gruesome gathering, our Halloween ideas will help you throw the spookiest, slimming-friendly shindig in town!

 Creepy crowd pleasers

 Cooking for a crowd doesn’t have to be a nightmare.
-Go for boo!-rilliant batch-cooking classics and they’ll be dying to dig in!
+Go for boo!-rilliant batch-cooking classics and they’ll be dying to dig in.
+Bone-appetit!

 Put some fire in the bellies of your guests with a cauldron full of Slimming World chilli (a batch of veggie chilli will keep non-meat-eating monsters happy).
 If you don’t have a cauldron in the back of your kitchen cupboard, a black casserole dish or slow-cooker pot will do!